310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Tetora %}
 Ossu, you got it. *All for one, one for all*—

-Were we able to become the Ryuseitai our seniors hoped for in the nick of time...?
+Were we able to become the Ryuseitai our seniors hoped for in the nick of time…?
 {% endbubble %}

 {% img /img/es/eventstory/cometshow/p2ch8_1.jpg %}